anyhive/anyhive/README.md

 It includes:

+- A React SDK for embedding pricing tables, checkout, and customer portals.
+- A Next.js hosted checkout page and customer portal.
+- A CLI for installing and managing your pricing plans, subscriptions, and configuration.

+100% open-source, 100% portable, 100% programmable.

+It includes:

 - 📊 Subscriptions & usage-based pricing
 - ✅ Global tax, fraud, and compliance
 - 🔑 Entitlement management & content delivery